Best Tri-Fuel Portable Generators For Home Backup Power

 The DuroMax XP13000HXT is a reliable generator that can power your essential household appliances during extended power outages.
 With a peak starting power output of 10000 watts on natural gas, it is equipped with multiple outlets to meet your needs, including four 120V 20A GFCI outlets, one 120/240V 30A twist lock, one 120/240V 50A outlet, and one 120V 30A twist lock outlet.
 Additionally, the XP13000HXT features a 50 amp plug that can be connected directly to your home via a transfer switch.

-If you are looking for a portable generator that can run on natural gas and power most of your appliances, then the DuroMax XP13000HXT tri-fuel generator is definitely worth considering.
+If you are looking for a portable generator that can run on natural gas and power most of your appliances, then the DuroMax XP13000HXT tri-fuel generator is definitely worth considering (check price on Amazon – paid link).

 Which is the largest tri-fuel portable generator?